Daniel-Huang24/heygen-project/README.md

 Any files in the out folder with the same name will be overwritten.
 So far, mp4 is the only supported video format.
 The clips are compressed using mp4v.
+The clips also do not include any audio.

 The port number (8000) is hard-coded into the functions.
 If the port number is changed, the few instances in Utils.py will need to be changed.